c200bzh/postgres-dbt-grafana/README.md

 ## Things I would do to continue this project

-- Write more tests
-- Set up alerts on Grafana for example if you spend more than we should Add pipelines so that data is always up to date add indexes
+- Set up alerts on Grafana for example if you spend more than we should
+- Add pipelines so that data is always up to date.
+I would use Airflow for example to make sure the date in the table are up to date and automate the population of the data.
+- I would add indexes to the tables to make the query more efficient.
 - I would make the conversion rate from EUR and AOA dynamic (used in invoice_dbt.sql).
 I would create a conversion rate table populated by an API that would give the updated conversion rate.
+- Write more tests